 We researched the best joint personal loans for married couples and other options to help with your search.
 And we cover the pros and cons of these loans to help you assess whether they’re a good fit for you and your partner.

-Lenders offering joint personal loans
+Lenders that offer joint personal loans

 Lenders have different criteria for who qualifies for joint personal loans.
 As with other loans, the higher your credit score, the lower the interest rate the lender will offer.